Design and implement Azure load balancer using the Azure portal

 • Zone-redundant services: Resources are replicated or distributed across zones automatically.
 Azure replicates the data across three zones so that a zone failure doesn't impact its availability.

 Azure Load Balancer supports availability zones scenarios.
 You can use Standard Load Balancer to increase availability throughout your scenario by aligning resources with, and distribution across zones.
-Review this document to understand these concepts and fundamental scenario design guidance.
+Review this document to understand these concepts and fundamental scenario design guidance

 Zone redundant

 In a region with Availability Zones, a Standard Load Balancer can be zone-redundant.
-This traffic is served by a single IP address.

 A single frontend IP address survives zone failure.
-The frontend IP may be used to reach all (non-impacted) backend pool members no matter the zone.
+The frontend IP may be used to reach all (nonimpacted) backend pool members no matter the zone.
 One or more availability zones can fail and the data path survives as long as one zone in the region remains healthy.

 Zonal

-Additionally, the use of zonal frontends directly for load balanced endpoints within each zone is supported.
+The use of zonal frontends directly for load balanced endpoints within each zone is supported.
 You can use this configuration to expose per zone load-balanced endpoints to individually monitor each zone.
 For public endpoints, you can integrate them with a DNS load-balancing product like Traffic Manager and use a single DNS name.

-Diagram illustrating Zonal load balancers in Azure.
+Diagram that shows Zonal load balancers in Azure.

 For an internal load balancer frontend, add a zones parameter to the internal load balancer frontend IP configuration.
 A zonal frontend guarantees an IP address in a subnet to a specific zone.